yousif-alnaimi/JaffaCakesClassifier/README.md

 The units where then found using regex in the `quantity_finder()` function, then placed into a dictionary for the current recipe.
-This could find units denominated in g, ml, l, kg, oz, lb, tsp, tbsp, dessertspoon, and cup, and will convert them using standard conversions to convert them into grams or milliltres as appropriate.
+This could find units denominated in g, ml, l, kg, oz, lb, tsp, tbsp, dessertspoon, and cup, and will convert them using standard conversions to convert them into grams or millilitres as appropriate.
 While these are not 100% comparable, as most liquids used will be of similar density to water, which in itself has a density of roughly 1g/ml[[4]](#4), this should be close enough for our purposes.
-Should thevunits not be ascertainable, the unit was defaulted to grams (this helps in the case of "a pinch of salt").
+Should the units not be ascertainable, the unit was defaulted to grams (this helps in the case of "a pinch of salt").
 In this case, recipes where a unit was exclusively denominated in ounces was removed, as they had a high chance of subverting the regex detection due to inconsistent use of spaces, and this amounted to a small portion of total results skipped.
 Note that the recorded recipes omit